bariskaraer/finance-monitoring/finance-monitoring--actor/README.md

 ```

 ⬇️ Input

 The input should include one or multiple stock symbols, market exchanges, and optional data sources.
 You can provide inputs as single values.

+Please use a valid ticker, if the ticker is not valid the Actor will throw an error.
-Example input for tracking AAPL and TSLA on the NASDAQ exchange:
+Example input for tracking AAPL on the NASDAQ exchange:

 ```json
 {